odygrd/quill/docs/loggers.rst

 The Logger class is thread-safe.

-Loggers can be removed using :cpp:class:`quill::FrontendImpl::remove_logger` which deletes them asynchronously.
+Loggers can be removed using :cpp:function:`FrontendImpl::remove_logger` which deletes them asynchronously.

 When all loggers associated with a particular ``Sink`` are removed, the ``Sink`` instances are destroyed, and any associated files are closed automatically.